rotundasoftware/steamer/README.md

 #### `boat.stuff( callback )`

 Calls `stuff` on each of the boat's containers (in parallel), and `callback( err, payload )` when done, where `payload` is a hash of data keyed by container name (plus any "bulk cargo" entries).
-This method is called automatically by the optional express middleware.
+The optional express middleware automatically calls this method and attaches the payload to `res.locals`.

 ### Container reference